Looking for some fun in and around the city? Any tips for rainy days? How to keep the kids busy during their holidays?

 TIP: Make sure to have the right address of the place where you are heading written in Korean.
 Bring the phone number too!

-Whether you are a newcomer or a long-term resident, 10 Magazine with the help of the great website Kidsfuninseoul have put together this selection of family-friendly activities in and around Seoul.
+Whether you are a newcomer or a long-term resident, 10 Magazine with the help of the great website Kidsfuninseoul have put together this selection of family-friendly activities in Seoul and all around Korea.
 You may be surprised by the diversity of the selection but this is actually just a ‘shortlist’.

-There are so many things you can do in this great city!
+There are so many things you can do in Seoul!
 From nature lovers, museum addicts, sports fans to the thrilling rides enthusiasts – there is something for everyone.
 This is why we think Seoul is the best place to live for families with children.

 TIP: While traveling out of town, try to avoid long weekends and public holidays.
 Leave early in the morning if possible and plan your returns early afternoon or the next morning.
 If you’re returning to Seoul from out of town, expect double or even triple drive times.

-Go ahead and pick up from our list of favourite places to discover or rediscover with family and friends.
+Go ahead and pick up from our list of family friendly activities to do in Korea.

 Family Friendly Museums